-- A package from the Arkansas Arts Center has activities and information, including what students should know about attending a live theater performance.
+- A package from Raz-Plus has activities and information, including what students should know about attending a live theater performance.

 The Legend of Sleepy Hollow is a wonderful read aloud, filled with marvelous descriptions and humor.
 Once you’ve read it, choose from these cross-curricular connections to extend the learning and the fun.

 - The important characters of this story are described in lively language, with lots of detail.
 Katrina van Tassel, the girl whom both Ichabod and Brom are courting, is described only in terms of her appearance, with a passage later about her parents suggesting that she might be spoiled.
 Have students flesh out the character of Katrina in a character sketch.

 - Many people have made plays from this story — your class can do it, too!
 Write and stage the play for your school, or film it for your class website.